Olympia Fire Department Open House Celebration

 Disaster & Emergency Preparedness

 Are you prepared for a disaster or emergency that could last up to 72 hours?
 Are you prepared for a catastrophic event that could last more than 2 weeks?
 We are here to help with a variety of useful resources.
-You can even schedule an in-person presentation.

 • Get started now on our Preparedness page